 Green turtles and loggerhead turtles nest only in a handful of select locations around the world – Cyprus just happens to be one of those locations.
 The pollution-free sands of the Akamas Peninsula (particularly Lara Bay) and the beaches near Polis are great for turtles to lay their eggs.
 Seeing some of these magnificent animals in the wild is an experience you’ll always cherish.

 Cyprus is well known for its beautiful beaches with golden sands and crystal-clear waters.
 Coral Bay resort is famous for its Blue Flag beach, while the beaches of Polis and Latchi are where the locals like to frequent.
-In Protaras area, there are many fantastic beaches with Fig Tree Bay being one of the most beautiful on the island.

 Moving from the North West of the island and following the coastline to the East you can visit a beach of your choice.
 The "Blue Flag" is awarded to beaches meeting strict criteria relating to environmental education and information, beach area management and quality of bathing water.